 Secondly, the content of teaching for many departments of Psychology in Australia is regulated by the Australian Psychology Accreditation Council (APAC), and so you can be sure that in those departments the course content will cover the essential building blocks you need to ensure that you get a broad and comprehensive education in Psychology.
 Accreditation has to be achieved every five years, which involves extensive review and evaluation of what is taught in order for a department to achieve accreditation.
 This process ensures that every department is maintaining high-quality teaching.

 Thirdly, Australian universities tend to offer a lot of support for students, and this includes peer support through Psychology Students’ Associations.
 For example, at Flinders University in Adelaide, South Australia, our Psychology Students’ Association works with academics and professional staff in the department to offer statistics workshops and career information days.
 They also have an activities team that create events that add fun to the university year, allowing students from all year levels to interact with undergraduate, postgraduate and faculty, so students feel a sense of belonging to the School of Psychology.
 The committee also has an important role in participating in reviews of the school and ensuring that the student voice and opinion are represented.

 Finally, Australia is a great place to live!
-For example, Adelaide was ranked as the fifth most liveable city in the world in the 2013 Global Liveability Survey, for the second year in a row.
+For example, Adelaide was ranked as the third most liveable city in the world in the EIU 2021 Global Liveability Index.
 Throughout Australia, the climate is great, we have safe communities, wonderful food, and unique and entrancing animals.

 Article contributed by Professor Tracey Wade, Dean of the School of Psychology at Flinders University in Australia.